Korban: Rationale and rabbinic commentary

-Nonetheless, Abram also engaged in the covenant of the pieces which was based on a divine set of promises accompanied by obligations and an animal sacrifice ritual to the extent that it physically symbolized irrevocability.
-Likewise, in Hebrew, the verb meaning to seal a covenant translates literally as "to cut."
+Nonetheless, Abram also entered into the covenant of the pieces, which was based on a divine set of promises accompanied by obligations and an animal sacrifice ritual, to the extent that it physically symbolized irrevocability.
+Likewise, in Hebrew, the verb meaning "to seal a covenant" translates literally as "to cut."
 Furthermore, to measure the general importance given to animal sacrifice preceding Abram in Genesis, in the story of Cain and Abel the only differentiator mentioned leading God to "[have] not respect [...] unto Cain and to his offering" was Abel's "firstlings of his flock and of the fat thereof" as opposed to Cain's "fruit of the ground[.]"
-Then, starkly contrasting a diminutive effect resulting from Abram's altar building and call-outs, animal sacrifice was institutionalized in the era of Moses in the Book of Numbers 28:1-30:1.
+Then, starkly contrasting a diminutive effect resulting from Abram's altar building and call-outs, animal sacrifice was institutionalized in the era of Moses in Numbers 28:1–30:1.
 The schedule of obligatory sacrifices included two daily lamb burnt-offerings.
 However, the physical participation of God in the consumption of sacrificial offerings is debatable.
 The seeming all-time peak occurred with his conclusive victory as Yahweh when Elijah challenged worshippers of the Canaanite deity Baal to pray for fire to light their respective bull animal sacrifices.

 As a metaphor

-Metaphorically, a person's efforts to purify their soul are described as "sacrific[ing one's] animalistic nature", in order to allow them to become close to God (in keeping with the root of the word korban, meaning to draw close).
+Metaphorically, a person's efforts to purify their soul are described as "sacrific[ing one's] animalistic nature" to allow them to become close to God (in keeping with the root of the word korban, meaning "to draw close").
 Devotion to God can be described as "sacrificing one's soul to God", as in the poem Bilvavi mishkan evneh by Yitzchak Hutner.